 So today, I present to you my recipe for

-"Pretend" Chocolate Peanut Butter Truffles
+"Pretend" Chocolate Peanut Butter Truffles.

-With only three ingredients (and an optional fourth ingredient), these melt-in-your-mouth candies take approximately two minutes to make, and they're both gluten-free and vegan.**
+With only three ingredients (and an optional fourth ingredient), these melt-in-your-mouth candies take approximately two minutes to make, and they're both gluten-free and vegan.** For three truffles, you will need:

 1 Tbsp. baking cocoa powder